 Are Handmade Ceramics Microwave Safe ?

-However, black clay and red clay tend to overheat in the microwave so I usually don’t recommend it.
+In my experience, black clay and red clay tend to overheat in the microwave so I usually don’t recommend it.
 It’s mostly to avoid burning your hands as you retrieve your mug, otherwise it’s fine.
 Please use a towel if you absolutely need to microwave a black or red mug.

 I usually don’t apply metallic luster to tableware but if your handmade ceramic has metal on it, gold, or white gold included, then microwave is banned.
 I use true gold and white gold so it’s real metal and it will spark and possibly ruin both your appliance and ceramic piece.